DavidBriglio/cordova-plugin-os-theme/README.md

 ## Useage

-This plugin has one method: `getTheme()` that will return a promise that will in turn receive an object with the current os theme properties.
+This plugin has one method: `cordova.plugins.osTheme.getTheme()` that will return a promise that will in turn receive an object with the current os theme properties.
 Currently there is only one property being tracked: `isDark`.
 This will be set to `true` only if dark mode is confirmed active.
 If we do not know the state of the theme or it is in light mode, `isDark` will be `false`.

 ### Example